-In a world bent on enticing kids with the trendiest fashions, newest gadgets, and tastiest treats, how can moms and dads equip their children to survive financially?
-That’s a good question, especially in view of the fact that most family calendars don’t leave room for detailed discussions of money management.
+In a world bent on enticing kids with the trendiest fashions, newest gadgets, and tastiest treats, how can moms and dads work on teaching kids about money?
+How can they equip their children to survive financially?
+Those are good questions.
+Especially in view of the fact that most family calendars don’t leave room for detailed discussions of money management.
 “Ain’t nobody got time for that!”
 Right?

-We’re here to tell you that this can be easier – and a lot more fun – than you think.
+We’re here to tell you that teaching kids about money can be easier – and a lot more fun – than you think.

 Motivation: The Current Cultural Climate